Cade Cunningham NBA Preview vs. the 76ers

-Cade Cunningham's Detroit Pistons hit the court versus the Philadelphia 76ers at 7:00 PM ET on Wednesday.
+The Detroit Pistons, Cade Cunningham included, match up versus the Philadelphia 76ers on Friday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-If you'd like to make predictions on Cunningham's performance, we dive into his available prop bets, using stats and trends, below.
+If you'd like to make predictions on Cunningham's performance, we look at his available prop bets, using stats and trends, below.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.